If you wish to report an adverse event or product complaint, please call 1-800-LILLYRX (1-800-545-5979)

 The Appendix provides a description of the study populations by tau PET level at baseline.

-These findings suggest that continued treatment may not be necessary after amyloid lowering to a pre-defined threshold of <24.1 CL, which is consistent with a visually negative amyloid PET scan.3
+These findings suggest that continued treatment may not be necessary after amyloid plaque reduction to minimal levels.3

-Changes in individual participant amyloid plaque trajectories were used to inform a model to predict the rate of amyloid reaccumulation during an off-treatment period.
-Using a scenario with a post-treatment baseline amyloid level <11 CL in the model, the simulations estimated a median amyloid reaccumulation rate of 2.80 CL/year off treatment.2,5
+Changes in individual donanemab trial participant amyloid plaque trajectories were used to inform a model to predict the rate of amyloid reaccumulation during an off-treatment period.
+Using a scenario with a post-treatment baseline amyloid level <11 CL in the model, the simulations estimated a median amyloid reaccumulation rate of 2.40 CL/year off treatment.5

 Enclosed Prescribing Information